 Social Mentorship :

-Alongwith academic mentorship, it is important that ensure social mentorship in order to ensure that students integrate into the KU community as well as the local community with ease and reduce instances of cultural shock and homesickness.
+Alongwith academic mentorship, it is important that ensure social mentorship in order to ensure that students integrate into the TAKU community as well as the local community with ease and reduce instances of cultural shock and homesickness.
 Such Social Mentorship is structured in a “Student Buddy” format, as discussed below:

 - First year international students are provided the opportunity to gain valuable insight from a Student Buddy who will be assigned to each international student;

-- The Student Buddy is responsible for ensuring that the international student is accustomed to life at KU and the broader community, and helps students with issues like home sickness, cultural, social and academic adjustment;
+- The Student Buddy is responsible for ensuring that the international student is accustomed to life at TAKU and the broader community, and helps students with issues like home sickness, cultural, social and academic adjustment;

 - The Student Buddy is a sociable student selected from a senior batch that is nominated by the Dean of each school for the international students of that particular school.